ParvezMirani/JWT/README.md

-# JWT
-Simple JWT Tokens
+# JWT Simple JWT Tokens

 This is a simple JWT token setup with .net core with empty project

 1.Open the project and run it.
 2.Stop project
-3. go to appsettings.json and change your Issuer to your localhost(i.e "http://localhost:62158")
+3.go to appsettings.json and change your Issuer to your localhost(i.e "http://localhost:62158")

+How to Run?
 #region 1
 Now run the project again and nevigate to api/token and Get the value after token: